XtremeTHN/Banana/README.md

 - It can search submissions
 - It can show the top submissions of the current game
 - It can show the html from the submission description
-- Currently, it can show the following submissions: Mod and Wip
+- Currently, it can show the following submissions: Mod, Tool and Wip

 ## Dependencies
 - gtk4